LDAV/infinite-scrolling-datepicker/README.md

 ### Setting the default date

-By default, the datepicker opens on the current date (“today”).
-Setting an individual default date is possible:
+By default, the datepicker starts the input current value.

-	$('.datepicker-input').datepicker({
-		defaultDate: '2015-08-31'
-	});
+If current value is empty, starts with current date.

 ### Internationalization / localization